aluvia-connect/page-retry/README.md

 ## API Key Setup

 This SDK uses an Aluvia API key to fetch proxies when retries occur.
-Get your key from your Aluvia account's [Connect to Proxies page](https://dashboard.aluvia.io/connect) and set it in .env:
+Get your key from your Aluvia account's [Dev Tools page](https://dashboard.aluvia.io/tools) and set it in .env:

 ```bash